 - Blow away debris on the exterior of the spark plug area with a compressed air can.
-This’ll prevent any gunk from falling into the spark plug hole or combustion chamber and protect the engine from severe damage when removing the spark plugs.
+This’ll prevent any gunk from falling into the spark plug hole or combustion chamber — that could potentially cause engine damage.

 Here’s the first method for cleaning spark plugs:

-Hold the spark plug wire (or ignition coil) securely, very close to the spark plug, and pull it away off the plug.
+To clean the plug, first hold the spark plug wire (or ignition coil) securely, very close to the spark plug, and pull it away from the plug.